 How to Tell If You Have a Case

-If you’ve been injured in a slip and fall, you are probably wondering if the property owner or occupier is liable for your injuries.
+If you’ve been injured in a slip and fall and looking for a lawyer near you, you are probably wondering if the property owner or occupier is liable for your injuries.
 While every slip and fall case is different, there are certain components of a slip and fall case that don’t depend on your specific circumstances.